CLUBS & ORGANIZATIONS

 |

 GREBE is a birding club as well as the UF campus Audubon chapter.
-Students in GREBE organize birding trips and work on a variety of projects around the school, such as the native plant garden outside Newins-Ziegler and window collision surveys. |
+Students in GREBE organize birding trips and work on campus projects, such as the native plant garden outside Newins-Ziegler and window collision surveys. |

-Horticultural Sciences Student Club |
+| Horticultural Sciences Student Club |

 Advisor: Carlos Vallejos